tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 In the scalar model, signals are represented with a boxcar shape in frequency and time.
 The model can simulate interference when the interfering signals have the same center frequency and bandwidth, and spectrally independent transmisssions when the spectrums don't overlap at all; partially overlapping spectrums are not supported by this model (and result in an error).

+**TODO** It only works when they have the same center frequency and bw

+**TODO** mind3 analog modelhez egy ábra

+unit: 3 circles
+scalar: 3d ábra, 2D boxcar fv, start end time, cf, bw, power be van jelolve
+dimensional: bonyult shape

 .. **V3/2** Signals are represented with a boxcar shape in frequency and time.
 When simulating interference/concurrent transmissions, signals can either completely overlap (same center frequency and bandwidth; signals interfere), or not overlap at all (no interference).
 The model cant simulate partially overlapping spectrums (results in an error) or realistic signal shapes in frequency and time.

 ..
 The model can simulate interference when the interfering signals have the same center frequency and bandwidth, and spectrally independent transmisssions when the spectrums don't overlap at all; partially overlapping spectrums are not supported by this model (and result in an error).